 - What committees should I belong to?

-A suggested format for meeting with new faculty includes questions, explanations, suggestions
+A suggested format for meeting with new faculty, including questions, explanations, and suggestions.

 Some questions Department Heads may want to ask include: